MSRA Practice Questions

 - Assessment area: The paper assesses your ability to apply your clinical knowledge, judgement and problem solving skills to make appropriate clinical decisions.
-Focusing on the following core competencies: diagnosis, investigation, emergency care, prescribing and management (non-prescribing).
+It focuses on the following core competencies: investigation, diagnosis, emergency care, prescribing and management (non-prescribing).

-Check out our MSRA: Complete Guide 2022 for more information on each of the MSRA papers and what’s assessed.
-The practice question section below also provides further details on the topics covered in the Clinical Problem Solving Paper scenarios.
+Check out our MSRA: Complete Guide 2024 for more information on each of the MSRA papers and what’s assessed.
+The practice question section below also provides further details on the clinical topics covered in the Clinical Problem Solving Paper scenarios.

 How to prepare for the MSRA

 It’s essential that you identify what’s required for both the Professional Dilemmas and Clinical Problem Solving papers and allocate enough time to adequately prepare for them.
 As mentioned previously, our MSRA guide provides a comprehensive overview of what’s expected in each section of the MSRA, and is a useful reference point for all your MSRA queries.

 As the Professional Dilemmas paper focuses on assessing your professional attributes and behaviours, revisiting the General Medical Council’s (GMC’s) good medical practice guidance and generic professional capabilities framework may be helpful in your MSRA preparations.
 Likewise, the Clinical Problem Solving paper assesses your ability to apply your clinical knowledge and problem solving skills to clinical scenarios, and therefore some direct revision of clinical theory may be required.
 However, for each the focus is on applying this knowledge and skills, and making sound judgements in relation to clinical scenarios; as such, dedicating time to practice questions and mock exams will be invaluable, as these provide the opportunity to explore the types of scenarios and questions you’ll encounter during the MSRA exam.